Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce GTX 560, in theory, should perform a small bit faster than the GeForce GTX 260 overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 560 should be a little bit faster than the GeForce GTX 260 in general. (explain)

-Texel RateThe GeForce GTX 560 should be quite a bit (approximately 23%) more effective at anisotropic filtering than the GeForce GTX 260. (explain)
+Texel RateThe GeForce GTX 560 should be quite a bit (about 23%) faster with regards to anisotropic filtering than the GeForce GTX 260. (explain)

-Pixel RateIf using high levels of AA is important to you, then the GeForce GTX 560 is a better choice, by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the GeForce GTX 560 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison